isomerpages/nea-cfhp/_faqs/Current Programme.md

 <summary><strong>Can I request for a refund for the product I purchased using the Climate Voucher?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>All products purchased with the Climate Vouchers are strictly non-refundable.
+<p>Under the <a href="https://www.climate-friendly-households.gov.sg/terms-cv/" rel="noopener noreferrer nofollow" target="_blank">Terms and Conditions</a> of
+the Climate Vouchers, all products purchased with the Climate Vouchers are strictly non-refundable.
+In other words, Climate Vouchers cannot be reinstated once scanned.
 Please ensure that the products you are purchasing with the Climate Vouchers are suitable for your household, before proceeding with the purchase.</p>
 </div>
 </details>
 <details class="isomer-details">